10.01 S.J.D. Degree

 1. Admission.
 The conditions of admission to the S.J.D. program are:

-1. A J.D. or equivalent American or foreign first law degree, as well as work satisfying 1, below;
+1. A J.D. or equivalent American or foreign first law degree, as well as work satisfying the following , below;

 2. outstanding academic performance as evidenced by the quality of program, written work, recommendations from teachers, and grades;

 3. submission of a substantial written research project demonstrating a high capacity for the legal research and writing in English necessary for a successful S.J.D. dissertation.
-The preferred evidence of such capacity is a good quality University of Wisconsin LL.M. thesis.
-S.J.D. applicants may, however, present equivalent work (such as substantial LL.M. thesis done at another University, a monograph or law review article);
+Evidence of such capacity is a good quality LL.M. thesis, monograph, or law review article in English; or equivalent work;

 4. in the case of holders of law degrees from universities where the greater part of their instruction was not in English, proof of high proficiency in English for advanced study of law; high proficiency will ordinarily be demonstrated by a score of at least 625/263 (computer-based) on the TOEFL examination;